Graduate Thesis Submission Guidelines

 The electronic version of the thesis may be accompanied by supplementary materials.
 There is no limit on the number of supplemental files that can be submitted.
 The following table outlines preferred file formats for different content types.
-If you anticipate needing to submit a file in another format, please check with your Program Office.
+If you anticipate needing to submit a file in another format, please check with your department.

 |Content type||Required format|

 Individual departments may establish their own style guidelines for print theses if they require a printed copy.
 When the Library required a physical copy, it required that left margins shall not be less than 1.5 inches (to ensure readability when bound), all theses must include a title page and an abstract of 350 words or less, and print copies must be printed or copied single sided onto white, acid-free 20 pound or heavier paper.